tesuji/dotfiles/docs/post_installation_ArchLinux.md

 net.ipv6.conf.lo.disable_ipv6 = 1
 ```

-If disabling IPv6 by sysctl, you should comment out the IPv6 hosts in `/etc/hosts`:
+If disabling IPv6 by sysctl,
+you should comment out the IPv6 hosts in `/etc/hosts`:
 ```
 #<ip-address> <hostname.domain.org> <hostname>
 127.0.0.1 localhost.localdomain localhost
 #::1 localhost.localdomain localhost
 ```

-otherwise there could be some connection errors because hosts are resolved to their IPv6 address which is not reachable.
+Otherwise there could be some connection errors because hosts are resolved to their IPv6 address which is not reachable.

 And https://github.com/zidarko/scrolls/wiki/Exim4-Port-problem